vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2017-08-29
+Here, I use the reads from Asgharian et al. (2015) selected on 2017-08-04 to map them against the consensus sequences of the loci assembled by ipyrad from our dataset.

+#2017-08-04
+Asgharian et al.'s reads need to be mapped to the consensus sequences of selected loci in local mode.
+That is, allowing for partial alignments, since reads are expected to extend beyond the loci often.
+The problem then is that many spurious partial alignments confound the true genotypes of the sequenced individual at those loci.
+In this folder, I use the Culex quinquefasciatus reference genome to first locate the selected loci in the genome, and then filter out the reads from the Asgharian et al. dataset that map anywhere else in that reference genome.
+I reduce the number of reads from Culex pipiens samples to about 35%, and those from C. torrentium to about 58%.

+#2017-07-19
+Since freebayes throws an error, and the bug is to be solved, I resorted to use bcftools to genotype the samples sequenced by Asgharian et al. at the loci selected before.

 #2017-07-14
 Attempt to get a consensus sequence (or pair of haplotypes) for each mosquito sequenced by Asgharian et al. (2015) at loci assembled before with ipyrad.
 I